stanford-rc/www.sherlock.stanford.edu/src/docs/software/containers/apptainer.md

 * all authenticated actions (such as `login`, `push` ...) are also executed as `root`, meaning that multiple users can't use those functions on the same node,
-* Docker uses cgroups to isolate containers, as does the Slurm scheduler, which uses cgroups to allocate resources to jobs and enforce limits.
+* Docker uses [cgroups][url_cgroups] (Control Groups) to isolate containers, as does the Slurm scheduler, which uses cgroups to allocate resources to jobs and enforce limits.
 Those uses are unfortunately conflicting.
 * but most importantly, _allowing users to run Docker containers will give them_ `root` _privileges_ inside that container, which will in turn let them access any of the clusters' filesystems as `root`.
 This opens the door to